 The Fitzroy Gardens are awash with daffodils, jonquils and bluebells at this time of year, as this classic Victorian garden setting shows off its stately grandeur.
-Pop into the Conservatory for a riot of colour in the Cineraria and Cyclamen Show, while hanging baskets overflow with viola, pansies and primula.
+Pop into the Visitor Centre for a lowdown on what’s blooming and treat yourself to a mid-walk treat at KereKere cafe.

-Trade in your lunch al desko for lunch al fresco with a short walk to Treasury Gardens, just behind Spring Street.
-Better still, jump off the train one stop before Flinders Street at Jolimont and walk through the gardens into the city to get a dose of spring greenery in the morning before you hit the office.
+Trade your desk lunch for lunch al fresco style with a short walk to Treasury Gardens, just behind Spring Street.
+Better still, step off the train one stop before Flinders Street at Jolimont and walk through the gardens into the city to get a dose of spring greenery.

 Royal Botanic Gardens

-Spring is when the Royal Botanic Gardens are at their peak of beauty, as flowers burst into life.
+Royal Botanic Gardens is at its peak in spring.
 Established in 1846, the park’s diversity ranges from stunning old magnolias and peony varieties to the dramatic shapes of the succulents and cacti of Guilfoyle’s Volcano.
-Just adjacent are the Arid Gardens where the aloes are in full bloom.
+Right across from the volcano, the Arid Gardens are in full bloom with striking alloes.
 On the central lawn are rare and threatened species native to Victoria, grouped into six blooming beds devoted to alps, grasslands, Grampians, Mallee and Eastern Ranges.

 Want more ideas?